 A listener asked the presenters if infrastructure was covered by VW funds, and Annotti revealed that it was not, with the only exception being chargers for electric vehicles.
 Kahn added that only the chargers themselves are covered, not related costs like installation.

-STN is a media sponsor of the Advanced Clean Transportation Expo being held in Long Beach, California, from April 30-May 3, 2018.
+STN is a media sponsor of the Advanced Clean Transportation Expo being held in Long Beach, California, on April 30-May 3, 2018.